dwave-training/foundations-for-quantum-programming/Function/README.md

     print("Chicken has fewer calories than meat")
 ```

-For this assignment, you will define a function which includes all the if statements provided, then checks the output if your argument is “meat”.
+For this assignment, you will define a function which includes all the if statements provided, then call that function with the string "meat" as the argument to print information about that grocery item.

 ## Exercise